Platforms control the economy

 Scalability

-- Whether 1,000 or 1,000,000 customers – the digital platform can be quickly scaled if successful
+- Whether 1,000 or 1,000,000 customers – the digital platform scales quickly if successful

 Examples

-Europe is lagging behind developments
+Europe is lagging behind in development

-- Europe: shockingly meager 3%
+- Europe: a shockingly meager 3%

-Digital platforms in Germany “uncharted territory” (Bitkom study from January 2018 of 505 companies with more than 20 employees):
+Digital platforms in Germany are "uncharted territory" (Bitkom study from January 2018 of 505 companies with more than 20 employees):

 Possible platform models